adam-cowley/adam-cowley.github.io/src/content/posts/llm-sql-duckdb.md

 - python
 ---

 A lot of my reporting these days seems to revolve around pandas.
 I like how `DataFrame`s can be quickly turned [into charts using matplotlib](https://adamcowley.co.uk/posts/til-neo4j-result-matplotlib/).
-I often find myself
+I often find myself pulling data into a dataframe, filtering and [using the `.plot` options to visualise the data](/posts/til-neo4j-result-matplotlib/).

 Since [Mark Needham](https://www.youtube.com/watch?v=XFTFEKYLxyU&t=3s) posed the question _"Can an LLM write better pandas than me?"_ (TL;DR: it doesn't at the moment), I have been wondering whether text-to-SQL (text-to-cypher's more popular cousin) could yield better results.
 Naturally, there's only one tool for the job: [DuckDB](https://duckdb.org).